Presidency of James Monroe

 James Monroe's tenure as the fifth president of the United States began on March 4, 1817, and ended on March 4, 1825.
-Monroe, a member of the Democratic-Republican Party, took office after winning the 1816 presidential election by in a landslide against Federalist Rufus King.
+Monroe, a member of the Democratic-Republican Party, took office after winning the 1816 presidential election in a landslide against Federalist Rufus King.
 This election was the last in which the Federalists fielded a presidential candidate, and Monroe was unopposed in the 1820 presidential election.
 Monroe was succeeded by his Secretary of State John Quincy Adams.

 Monroe sought to eliminate political parties, and the Federalist Party faded as a national institution during his presidency.
 The Democratic-Republicans also stopped functioning as a unified political party, and the period during which Monroe served as president is often referred to as the "Era of Good Feelings" due to the lack of partisan conflict.
 Domestically, Monroe faced the Panic of 1819, the first major recession in American history.
 He supported many federally-funded infrastructure projects, but vetoed other projects due to constitutional concerns.
 Monroe signed the Missouri Compromise, which admitted Missouri as a slave state but excluded slavery in the remaining territories north of the parallel 36°30′ north.

 In foreign policy, Monroe and Secretary of State Adams acquired East Florida from Spain with the Adams–Onís Treaty, realizing a long-term goal of Monroe and his predecessors.
 Reached after the First Seminole War, the Adams–Onís Treaty also solidified U.S. control over West Florida, established the western border of the United States, and included the cession of Spain's claims on Oregon Country.
 The Monroe administration also reached two treaties with Britain, marking a rapprochement between the two countries after the War of 1812.
 The Rush–Bagot Treaty demilitarized the U.S. border with British North America, while the Treaty of 1818 settled some boundary disputes and provided for the joint settlement of Oregon Country.
 Monroe was deeply sympathetic to the revolutionary movements in Latin America and opposed European influence in the region.
 In 1823, Monroe promulgated the Monroe Doctrine, which declared that the U.S. would remain neutral in European affairs, but would not accept new colonization of Latin America by European powers.

 In the 1824 presidential election, four members of the Democratic-Republican Party sought to succeed Monroe, who remained neutral among the candidates.
 Adams emerged as the victor over General Andrew Jackson and Secretary of the Treasury William H. Crawford.
 Polls of historians and political scientists have generally ranked Monroe as an above-average president.